stefanofa/awesome/TOPICS.md

 *   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
-Accessible.
-Customizable.
-Open Source.

 ## hybrid

 *   [vercel/next.js](https://github.com/vercel/next.js) - The React Framework